How can conductivity sensors optimize production or CIP processes?

 What advantages does conductivity measurement offer in the various industries?

-How does a conductivity sensor save costs?
 The Anderson-Negele ILM-4 Conductivity Meter, which is directly integrated into the process, can automate the phase transition with a very high degree of measuring accuracy.
 This avoids the loss of resources due to incorrect or delayed media changeover and saves money by avoiding personnel costs caused by visual or manual control.
-In many practical cases, the use of an Anderson-Negele conductivity sensor has paid for itself within a very short time.
+In many practical cases, the use of an Anderson-Negele conductivity sensors have paid for itself within a very short time.

 What does sanitary design mean for conductivity sensors?